Yenga, Central Africa Republic

 Yenga (Yanoyé-Yenga or Yanoye) is a village in Nana-Mambéré, Central African Republic.
 It is 18 km from Bouar and on the main road (RN3) between Bouar and Garoua-Boulaï in the Cameroon.

 History

-On 7 January 2023 evening, CPC rebels launched a surprise attack on FACA outpost in Yenga for four hours.
-CPC killed two FACA soldiers and took two other soldiers as hostages.
-Responding to this attack, on the next day, FACA and Wagner Group visited the village and carried out searches to find out the perpetrators of the attack.
+On 7th of January 2023, CPC rebels launched a surprise attack on FACA outpost in Yenga for four hours, killing two FACA soldiers and taking two other soldiers as hostages.
+In response to this attack on the next day, FACA and Wagner Group visited the village and carried out searches to find out the perpetrators of the attack.